Field Trip: Paddle the North Forebay

 Brad Cooke

-Brad Cooke has a California Chico State University degree in Recreation Administration.
-Since 1999, he has been an associate faculty at Butte Community College in outdoor education and has worked for 25 years in Butte County supporting natural history, native ways, and environmental education with an appreciation and knowledge for the hidden gems in Northern California.
+Brad Cooke has been teaching and exploring in the North State for 35 years, he is faculty at Butte Community College supporting natural history, native ways, and environmental education with an appreciation and knowledge for the hidden gems in Northern California.
 He has been a consultant for National Wildlife Refuges and an education programs director throughout Northern California.
-He has served as an experiential educator for thousands of students and teachers throughout Northern California.
-Brad is a eco-tour and raft guide with a huge variety of knowledge on our amazing North State.
+He currently is the executive director of the Feather River Center / Forebay Aquatic Center and is an avid birder and California Naturalist.

 Brad Cooke's Events